 The Bell Curve Theory of Life

 Most of us are familiar with the bell curve.
 Statistically, on many characteristics (such as height) people fall along a continuum.
 Most are near the average and very few are exceptional at both ends.
-There are lots of 5’9″ males and not very many 5’1″ or 7’1″ males in the world.
+There are lots of 5’9″ males and not very many 5’1″ or 7’1″ men in the world.

 Why Be Mediocre?